-- 10. The percentage of customers who said that they would not have gone to see the film at the cinema if prices had risen by the stipulated amount (approximately 5 per cent) ranged between [20-30] and [40-50] per cent among Cineworld cinemas and between [0-5] and [10-20] per cent among Picturehouse cinemas.
+- 9. As described earlier, the survey asked a set of diversion questions based on a small increase in prices.
+The purpose of these questions was to identify the diversion behaviour of marginal customers.
+However, these questions also give some insight into the price sensitivity of customers.
+In this respect, the survey results are different between Cineworld and Picturehouse customers. - 10.
+The percentage of customers who said that they would not have gone to see the film at the cinema if prices had risen by the stipulated amount (approximately 5 per cent) ranged between [20-30] and [40-50] per cent among Cineworld cinemas and between [0-5] and [10-20] per cent among Picturehouse cinemas.
 This suggests that mailing list and member customers (the survey sampling frame) of Cineworld cinemas are considerably more price sensitive than their Picturehouse counterparts. - 11.
-These results can be used more formally to estimate: a) price elasticities and, b) under certain assumptions, including cinemas setting prices to maximize short-term profits, implied gross margins for each cinema for which we have results.
+These results can be used more formally to estimate: (a) price elasticities, and (b) under certain assumptions, including cinemas setting prices to maximize short-term profits, implied gross margins for each cinema for which we have results.
 When this is done the implied margins are, for all surveyed Cineworld cinemas, lower than the parties' estimates of gross margins based on their accounting data.
 The opposite is true for all surveyed Picturehouse cinemas: implied margins are generally higher than the parties' estimates of gross profit margins. - 12.
-These results may, at face value, cast doubt on the quality of the survey, but the following points should be borne in mind when interpreting these results: - (a) We would expect the hypothetical nature of the price increase in the price diversion question to make it difficult for some respondents to know the level of price increase that would trigger switching. - (b) The results of the telephone, which only included customers who are not on mailing or membership lists for the cinemas, suggests that these customers, on average, display a different response to price than those on mailing and membership lists.
+These results may, at face value, cast doubt on the quality of the survey, but the following points should be borne in mind when interpreting these results: - (a) We would expect the hypothetical nature of the price increase in the price diversion question to make it difficult for some respondents to know the level of price increase that would trigger switching. - (b) The results of the telephone survey, which only included customers who are not on mailing or membership lists for the cinemas, suggest that these customers, on average, display a different response to price to those on mailing and membership lists.
 Among respondents to the telephone survey who were customers of Cineworld Bury St Edmunds and Cineworld Brighton, a much smaller proportion were sensitive to the price rise.
 A possible explanation for this is that customers who register with Cineworld are able to take advantage of a 10 per cent discount when booking online and are therefore, on average, more price aware and price sensitive.
 Conversely, the percentage of respondents saying that they would divert as a result of a price increase is higher among the Picturehouse Brighton customers responding to the telephone survey than those from the online survey of mailing list customers/members.
 There is no difference between the two types of customer respondents from Picturehouse Bury St Edmunds.